godotengine/godot-docs/tutorials/shading/shading_language.rst

 | out float **ROUGHNESS**            | Roughness for vertex lighting.                        |
 +------------------------------------+-------------------------------------------------------+

 Values marked as "in" are read-only.
 Values marked as "out" are for optional writing.
+Samplers are not subjects of writing and they are not marked.

 Vertex data (VERTEX, NORMAL, TANGENT, BITANGENT) is presented in local model space.
 If not written to, these values will not be modified and be passed through as they came.